ojilles/jilles.net/_drafts/2014-10-03-introducing-graphite-news.md

 Graphite-News keeps tabs on your Graphite server to see what new data sources become available.
 These get listed in reverse chronological order.
 If you click on one it will show the graph for your inspection.
+It also tries to do the right thing; for example it will show  a metric ending in `.count` by wrapping it in `perSecond()`.

 At the top of the image there are two buttons.
 The first one, `Edit`, will lead you straight to the Graphite Web UI so that you can play around with it.
 The second one named `Remove` can be enabled optionally (default is off) will remove the data source which can come in handy when you see bogus data sources.

 It is a simple first 0.0.1-alpha release to see if there is interest in a utility like this.